John Finlaison: Thurso

 At the age of fifteen he was removed from school and apprenticed to Mr Donald Robeson, a writer [solicitor] in the town of Thurso, Scotland.
 Through his apprenticeship, John acquired a considerable amount of professional knowledge and learned about regular business habits.

 John had a passion for reading at a young age.
 Much of his leisure hours were devoted to reading, however, during this period in Thurso, books were scarce and expensive.
 There was no circulating library in the town and, if there were, these were private libraries among the upper classes.
 Under these circumstances John made the acquaintance of a baker, whose brother was connected with Mackay’s circulating library in Edinburgh.
 The baker organised for boxes of books to be brought to Thurso, which was to John's delight.

 Ackergill

 In 1802 John was appointed factor for Sir Benjamin Dunbar (afterwards Lord Duffus) at Ackergill in Scotland.
 The young pupil showed great quickness and aptitude for instruction and soon became a favourite with his teacher.

-Sir Bunbar's whole estates along with the Lord of Caithness was entrusted to John's management when he was only nineteen years of age.
+Sir Dunbar's whole estates along with that of the Earl of Caithness was entrusted to John's management when he was only nineteen years of age.